 Inventors: Arno Sungarian, MD, Shrewsbury, Mass., W. Riley Allen, Apopka, FL, Philip Kuszpa, Shrewsbury, Mass., and Bradley Cole, Winter Springs, FL.

-Riley and his wife, Mary Faith, have been married for twenty-eight years and have three sons: Dalton, Chase, and, Troy.
-Dalton is in his third year of law school (a co-editor on the Law Review and trial team member, recipient of several academic awards, and graduated with honors, Magna Cum Laude), and accepted a position upon graduation with the very respected firm of Hill, Ward, & Henderson, P.A., in Tampa); Chase just graduated with a degree in biology, chemistry, and biomedical physics from Florida State, and just started law school at FSU on a full scholarship; and Troy is a straight As student, just turned senior at FSU, studying computer science, cybersecurity, and mathematics.
-Since they were old enough to participate, Riley coached his boys and many of their friends in numerous sporting activities, including soccer, football, basketball, track, and many water sports, focusing on athletic development, but more importantly on sportsmanship and enjoyment.
+Riley and his wife, Mary Faith, have been married for twenty-nine (29) years and have three sons: Dalton, Chase, and, Troy.
+Dalton recently graduated from Stetson Law School (where he was a co-editor of the Law Review, national trial team member, recipient of several academic awards, and graduated with honors, Magna Cum Laude), and accepted a position upon graduation with the very respected firm of Hill, Ward, & Henderson, P.A., in Tampa; Chase recently graduated with degrees in biology, chemistry, and biomedical physics from Florida State, and just started law school at FSU on a full scholarship; and Troy is a straight As student, just turned senior at FSU, studying computer science, cybersecurity, and mathematics.
+Since they were old enough to participate, Riley coached his boys and many of their friends in numerous sporting activities, including soccer, football, basketball, track, and many water sports, including surfing, focusing on athletic development, but, more importantly, on sportsmanship and enjoyment.
 He has also served multiple terms on the Vestry of his church and presided as the Senior Warden of the Vestry for twelve (12) different annual terms, where his boys also served on the altar.
 Despite a busy professional and personal life, he continues to participate in competitive sports as he has done his entire life.
 He has traveled the world (Australia, New Zealand, Hawaii, Mexico, Costa Rica, Bahamas, and Nicaragua) enjoying his passion for surfing.
 Surfing, particularly in third world countries, provides great "life" lessons and the opportunity to interact with and assist those far less fortunate, another long-standing commitment Riley has made with multiple return visits to help make a difference.
 And, surfing in big waves, though certainly requiring a level of fearlessness, fosters respect and a humble attitude while balancing enjoyment of sport with the attendant risks.
 This has always helped to fuel Riley's drive as a trial lawyer.